h0lmes/mockservice/README.md

 Path variables supported.
 Example: `api/entity/{id}` transforms into `api_entity_{id}`.

 > Important note.
-File names should be in lower case, except for HTTP method name which should be in upper case.
+Except for HTTP method name (which should be in upper case) all file names should be in lower case to avoid any errors on case-sensitive (Unix-based) file systems.

 #
 ### Customizing HTTP status code and headers